Skip to main content

 Covered by Medicare

 The provincial government covers the cost of pharmacy assessments of the following conditions for eligible residents.
-The only cost to the patient is any medication or treatment prescribed:
+The only cost to the patient is any medication or treatment prescribed.
+Eligibility requirements for each service are set by the Department of Health and include:

 • Acne (mild)